 Zero Resistance Amperometry (ZRA)

-All our potentiostats can be used as a Zero Resistance Ammeter (ZRA).
+Except for the EmStat Pico and Sensit Series, all our potentiostats can be used as a Zero Resistance Ammeter (ZRA).
 A ZRA measures the current flowing through it without adding any resistance.
 This means the current is measured without the ZRA influencing the current.

 If a potentiostat is used as a ZRA, in most setups it needs to be floating.
 The potentiostat’s ground cable, is used for the ZRA setup.
 If the potentiostat is also grounded elsewhere the current could flow through that connection instead of the required path.